 Notice a positive experience in the present or create one.
 You can do this by becoming more aware of your current setting, recent events, or ongoing conditions, the people in your life, tuning into your body and inner speech, and thinking about or imagining positive memories, emotions, and actions.

 This step heightens the installation of the good experience by prolonging and intensifying neural activity which builds neural structure.
 This involves sensing or visualizing that the good is sinking into you like a gentle rain or rays of sunshine.
-If taking in the good is like building a fire, step 1) is lighting it, step 2) is adding fuel to keep it going, and step 3) is feeling its warmth.
+Taking in the good is like building a fire.
+Step 1) is lighting it.
+Step 2) is adding fuel to keep it going, and step 3) is feeling its warmth.

 Link positive and negative material.